Maintaining our grounds

 Home garden cuts

-As part of your tenancy agreement most customers need to maintain their own garden.
+As part of your tenancy agreement customers need to maintain their own garden.
 But if you're struggling with your garden, please speak to your neighbourhood co-ordinator or contact us.

 Trees and the law